View Inc. (VIEW) Shares Plummet Below 1-Year High

 Sponsored

-The average price estimated by analysts for VIEW is $3.00, The public float for VIEW is 184.07M, and at present, short sellers hold a 4.53% of that float.
-The average trading volume of VIEW on June 13, 2023 was 1.25M shares.
+The average price point forecasted by analysts for View Inc. (VIEW) is $3.00, The public float for VIEW is 184.07M, and currently, short sellers hold a 5.50% ratio of that floaft.
+The average trading volume of VIEW on June 20, 2023 was 1.28M shares.

 VIEW’s Market Performance